ashutoshxhq/golang/LANGUAGE/01 - Fundamentals/02 - Variables/README.md

 | uintptr           | all the bits of pointer value  |

 2. **Floating-Point Numbers**
+ In Go language, floating-point numbers are divided into two categories as shown in the below table:

 | Data Type         | Description                |
 | ------------------|:---------------------------------------:|